soarlab/FPTaylor/REFERENCE.md

 - Bounds of the analyzed expression if `find-bounds = true`.

-- Lower bounds for all solved optimization problems if `print-opt-lower-bounds = true`.
-Lower bounds may be not available for some optimization backends (in this case, `-inf` is printed).
+- Lower bounds for all solved optimization problems if `print-opt-lower-bounds = true`. *These lower bounds are not lower bounds of round-off errors.
+They are only valid for corresponding round-off error models.* Lower bounds may be not available for some optimization backends (in this case, `-inf` is printed).
 If a lower bound is significantly different from the corresponding upper bound then it might be possible to get better results by changing optimization parameters (for example, `opt-f-abs-tol = 0` or `opt-x-abs-tol = 0`).

 - An upper bound of the absolute round-off error obtained with the approximate optimization problem if `abs-error = true` and `opt-approx = true`.
 It is printed as `Absolute error (approximate): ...`.

 - An upper bound of the absolute round-off error obtained with the exact optimization problem if `abs-error = true` and `opt-exact = true`.
   It is printed as `Absolute error (exact): ...`.

 - An upper bound of the relative round-off error obtained with the approximate optimization problem if `rel-error = true` and `opt-approx = true`.
 It is printed as `Relative error (approximate): ...`.

 - An upper bound of the relative round-off error obtained with the exact optimization problem if `rel-error = true` and `opt-exact = true`.
   It is printed as `Relative error (exact): ...`.

 - The analysis time in seconds printed as `Elapsed time: time`.